-Auckland mayoral candidate John Tamihere defends making his 'sieg heil to that' comment
+Auckland mayoral candidate John Tamihere defends making his 'sieg Heil to that' comment

 "I was simply astounded that he came out with it, just out of the blue, for no particular reason and almost impossible to understand why he would have blurted something like that out."

-Former prime minister Helen Clark, who ejected Tamihere from Cabinet while she was in office, said his comment was "appalling".
+Former Prime Minister Helen Clark, who ejected Tamihere from Cabinet while she was in office, said his comment was "appalling".

-The Holocaust Centre of NZ issued a statement this afternoon saying it condemned the comments.
+The Holocaust Centre of New Zealand issued a statement this morning condemning the comments.

+Chief executive Chris Harris said there was a clear difference between free speech and hate speech - something that had no place in New Zealand.

+"It is hard to think of a clearer example of the dictionary definition of hate speech than the words used by John Tamihere.''

+Harris said since Tamihere's use of the phrase - and the continued use of them in later conversation about the issue - had led to members of the Jewish community making contact to express their fears.

-"Mr Tamihere uses Nazi language - the language of race hatred - in a throwaway manner," chief executive Chris Harris said.
+"Mr Tamihere uses Nazi language - the language of race hatred - in a throwaway manner.

-"It is wrong, deeply irresponsible and inciting hate in one of the world's most ethnically diverse cities.
-It is utterly unacceptable for a public figure to evoke Hitler and the Nazis, as Mr Tamihere is doing."
+"It is wrong, deeply irresponsible and inciting hate in one of the world's most ethnically diverse cities,'' he said.

+"It is utterly unacceptable for a public figure to evoke Hitler and the Nazis, as Mr Tamihere is doing."